 Because the Video Recordings Act does not apply to the Internet then there is no law that actually requires a BBFC classification.
 Therefore the proposed certification for Internet video will be essentially voluntary.

 So why should anyone be interested in obtaining a voluntary certificate?
-The answer is that there are several other laws that restrict Internet content such as the Obscene Publications Act which prohibits some of the more extreme forms of pornography.
+The answer is that there are several other laws that restrict Internet content such as the Obscene Publications Act which prohibits some of the more extreme forms of

-to the larger established companies who have a 'reputation' to uphold.
+certificate may appeal to the larger established companies who have a 'reputation' to uphold.